SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 :::

 ::: info
 **Note:** For tiny User Stories, you can omit Acceptance Criteria.
 Sometimes you just need a **screenshot** or, even better, a **video**.
-Be mindful that such small User Stories are the exception and not the rule when it comes to the necessity for Acceptance Criteria.
+Be mindful that such small User Stories are the exception and not the rule when it comes to the need for Acceptance Criteria.
 :::

 gold plating/optional stuff: